Short-distance thermal phase structure of charged black holes in 4D Einstein-Gauss-Bonnet gravity: Black hole phase structure via information geometry

 \subsection{Basic tenets of Ruppeiner geometry}

-Information or thermodynamic geometry, or in short, \textit{geometrothermodynamics}, is a powerful tool for understanding phase transitions and the stability of systems undergoing fluctuations around thermal equilibrium.
+Information or thermodynamic geometry, or in short, \textit{geometrothermodynamics}, provides tools for understanding phase transitions and the stability of systems undergoing fluctuations around thermal equilibrium.
 In this approach, a parameter space, akin to Riemannian geometry in gravitational systems, is defined, spanning some extensive quantities of the system, which later aids in defining a Ricci-like curvature \cite{Ruppeiner:1995zz}.
 The initial impetus came from Weinhold \cite{doi:10.1063/1.431689, doi:10.1063/1.431635}, who defined the metric by taking the Hessian of the internal energy with respect to the other extensive variables of the system.
 This was followed by a rigorous approach by Ruppeiner \cite{Ruppeiner:1979bcp,Ruppeiner:1981znl,Ruppeiner:2013yca}, who employed entropy instead of internal energy.
-While these methods have been primarily developed and rigorously applied in various well-known fluctuating systems such as quantum liquids, magnetic systems, Ising models, and so on \cite{Ruppeiner:1979bcp,Ruppeiner:1981znl,Janyszek:1989zz,Ruppeiner:2013yca}, their scope has nevertheless transcended these more familiar non-gravitational thermodynamic systems.
-They have provided deeper insights into exotic gravitational systems, such as black holes \cite{Ruppeiner:2013yca}.
-It is anticipated that such a construction may potentially offer insights into the microscopic structure of black hole thermodynamics, which is typically absent in the conventional Bekenstein-Hawking formalism.
+While these methods have been primarily developed and rigorously applied in various well-known fluctuating systems such as quantum liquids, magnetic systems, Ising models, and so on \cite{Ruppeiner:1979bcp,Ruppeiner:1981znl,Janyszek:1989zz,Ruppeiner:2013yca}, their applicability however spans more exotic systems, such as black holes \cite{Ruppeiner:2013yca}.
+It is anticipated that such a construction may potentially offer insights into the microscopic structure of black hole thermodynamics, which is typically absent in the conventional Bekenstein-Hawking formalism.\\ Denoting the internal energy by $M$, Weinhold metric has the form $g_{\mu\nu}^{W}=\partial_{\mu}\partial_{\nu}M(S,N^i),$ where $S$ is the entropy, while $N^{i}$ are all other extensive quantities indexed by $i$.
+These quantities may include volume, internal energy etc. Each combination of $\mu,\nu=0,1,2,\dots$ represents one of these quantities.
+With this, Weinhold line element is given by $\mathrm{d}s_{W}^2=g_{\mu\nu}^{W}\mathrm{d}x^{\mu}\mathrm{d}x^{\nu}.$ Likewise, we have Ruppeiner metric given by $g_{\mu\nu}=-\frac{\partial^2 S }{\partial x^\mu \partial x^\nu}.$ Several other information geometric methods have been developed recently, such as Quevedo \cite{Quevedo:2006xk, Quevedo:2008xn} and the Hendi-Panahiyan-Eslam-Panah-Momennia (HPEM) metric \cite{Hendi:2015rja}, which have also proven useful for exploring black hole thermodynamics.
+However, our focus here is on employing the Ruppeiner formalism, for which we will now provide a detailed derivation for context and clarity.\\ Let's start with the standard Boltzmann entropy formula $S=k_{\rm B}\ln\Omega$, with $\Omega$ being the microstate count $\Omega=\exp{\left(S/k_{\rm B}\right)}.$ Next, we consider a parameter space comprising $x^0$ and $x^1$ that define the black hole.
+As fluctuations occur in the system, we can estimate the probability of finding the black hole system within the intervals $x^0 + \mathrm{d}x^0$ and $x^1 + \mathrm{d}x^1$ as $P(x^0,x^1)\mathrm{d}x^0\mathrm{d}x^1= \Lambda \Omega(x^0,x^1)\mathrm{d}x^0\mathrm{d}x^1$, where $\Lambda$ is a normalization constant.
+Using the expression for $\Omega$ given above, we may write $ P(x^0,x^1)\propto \exp{\left(S/k_{\rm B}\right)}$ and $S(x^0,x^1)=S_{\rm BH}(x^0,x^1)+S_{\rm E}(x^0,x^1),$ with $S_{\rm BH}$ and $S_{\rm E}$ respectively being the black hole and environment entropies.
+If there is a small fluctuation in the equilibrium entropy around the point $x_{0}^\mu$ (with $\mu,\nu=0,1$), one can Taylor expand the total entropy around $x_{0}^\mu$ as follows: